What is Dig Command

 How to Use Dig Command

-There are various ways to use the dig command on any platform so that we will cover all of the dig command's required details.
+There are various ways to use the dg Linux command on any platform so we will cover all of the dig command's required details.

 How to Perform Dig a Domain Name